-Steve DeCoteau, Student Support Services Director

-sdecoteau@tm.edu

-(701)477-7958

-Room SU 101

-Student Support Services is sponsored by the United States Department of Education and primarily assists the student who is lowincome, has a disability, a first-generation college student (parents who have not attained a four-year college degree), or who is a member of an under-represented group.
+Steve DeCoteau, Student Support Services Director sdecoteau@tm.edu (701)477-7958 Room SU 101 primarily assists the student who is lowincome, has a disability, a first-generation college student (parents who have not attained a four-year college degree), or who is a member of an under-represented group.
 The function of Student Support Services is to help the student experience success in college; by providing advising, tutoring, teaching developmental courses, career counseling, assisting with application forms, and helping students in personal goal attainment.
 All services are available to eligible students at no cost.
 For applications and further information, contact the Student Support Services Department located in the student union.